Suspected fugitives who flee to Nevada may be transferred (or “extradited”) to the state where they are facing criminal charges.

 - People violate parole or probation in another state, or

 Note that the majority of states including Nevada have adopted the Uniform Criminal Extradition Act (“UCEA”), governing the laws and procedures for extradition.
-Nevada codified the UCEA under Nevada Revised Statutes 179.
+Nevada codified the UCEA under NRS 179.

 Can Nevada police arrest people in Nevada for crimes committed elsewhere?

-Yes, but authorities from both Nevada and the other state must follow proper extradition procedures for the extradition to be legitimate.
+Yes, but authorities from both states must follow proper extradition procedures for the extradition to be legitimate.
 Note that extradition cases in Las Vegas are handled by the Clark County District Attorney‘s “Q Cases Unit.”

 How does “extradition from Nevada” work in Las Vegas?